paragliding training center

 How do we manage risk at our flying and training sites?

-All basic training is done via towing at the sod farms in Santa Teresa.
-Follow the link above to read how and why we do it this way.
+All basic training is done via towing at the turf farms in Santa Teresa.
+Follow the preceding link to read how and why we do it this way.
+Here is a typical tow at the turf farms starring Buzz Nelson (who is working on his P4) and new student, Steven Tighe, who is taking his first flights. (video by Buzz)

 We do recreational towing on Highway 9 in southern New Mexico.
 Pilots often get higher than 10,000' MSL with this type of tow.